umchooh/School-System/README.md

 # School-System
-A page that render the teacher or student information
+A page that render the teacher or student information by reading from JSON file